autodesk-forks/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 ## 1.7 Shader Variables
 When generating a shader from a node graph or shaderref the inputs and parameters on those elements will be published as shader uniforms on the resulting shader.
-A listing of the created uni- forms can be red from the produced Shader instance.
+A listing of the created uniforms can be red from the produced Shader instance.
 The shader uniforms can then be presented to the user have their values set by the application.

 Adding new uniforms to a shader is done by first creating a uniform block and then adding